 I. To assess the ORR in patients who receive crossover treatment to T-DM1/TH following disease progression on the TH arm/T-DM1 arm.

 II.
-To collect blood and tissue specimens for future translational science studies to examine how tumor genetics, HER2 signaling output/expression, and HER2 tumoral heterogeneity impact TH and T-DM1 efficacy.
+To collect blood and tissue specimens for future translational science studies to examine how tumor genetics, HER2 signaling output/expression, HER2 tumoral heterogeneity, and androgen receptor expression/signaling impacts H and T-DM1 efficacy in the HER2-positive cohort and DS-8201a (trastuzumab deruxtecan) efficacy in the HER2-low expressing cohort.

-ARM II: Patients receive trastuzumab emtansine IV over 90 minutes on day 1 of each cycle.
+ARM III: Patients receive trastuzumab deruxtecan IV over 30-90 minutes on day 1 of each cycle.
 Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.
+Patients undergo a CT scan or MRI and ECHO or MUGA scan throughout the trial.
+Patients may also undergo blood sample collection and during screening and on study, as well as a biopsy during screening.

 Study Type